Is Delta-8-THC Legal in Arkansas? Laws, Restrictions & Where to Buy (2025)

 Still, possession of less than 4 ounces of cannabis (or the concentrated equivalent) could be punishable by misdemeanor charges and up to one year in jail.
 Multiple offenses or possession of more than 4 ounces is to be charged with a felony and can result in a prison sentence of up to 6 years and fines of up to $10,000.

-Where to Buy Delta 8 in Arkansas?
+✅ Where to Buy Delta-8 Products in Arkansas

 Delta-8-THC vape carts, a popular form of Delta-8 found in stores in legal areas and online.